Dubai International Airport

 Landmark Cathedral or Temple

-Historic houses of worship give insight into Cathedral of Cuenca’s architectural styles and community roots.
+Historic houses of worship give insight into Tickets and tours for the Santa María del Mar Basilica’s architectural styles and community roots.
 Many offer guided tours and quiet courtyards.

 Iconic Public Square or Old Town